ChukaDean/ChukaDean/README.md

 - 👋 Hi, I’m @ChukaDean
-- 👀 I’m interested in Computer Science, Data Analysis and Economics
+- 👀 A Software Engineer, Data  Scientist, and Economist
-- 🌱 I’m currently learning Django and React
+- 🌱 I am experienced with building full-stack applications and agentic systems
-- 💞️ I’m looking to collaborate on Exciting Web development projects
+- 💞️ I am open to collaborating on impactful projects
 - 📫 How to reach me : E-mail: chukaezeoguine@gmail.com

 <!---